oliver32767/cork/readme.md

 ----

 Logging a message.
-Note: logging messages are only displayed when the `-v` option is used.
+Note: logged messages are only displayed when the `-v` option is used.
 ```python
 from bottle import route
 from cork import log